codibre/nestjs-instrumentation/libs/newrelic-nestjs-instrumentation/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](../../README.md#🤝-contributing) for details on development setup, testing, and submission guidelines.

 ### Development Setup